by-student-2017/skprogs-v.0.2.1/README.rst

 2. rewrite initial parameters and boundaries in pso_v1.py
 3. python3 pso_v1.py
 4. sort -k 2 Evalute.txt >> Evalute_sort.txt
+- "ReaxFF" uses PSO to fit parameters, so I also prepared it with PSO.

 Information of skprogs code
 =======